tw4l/brunnhilde/README.md

   -w, --showwarnings    Add Siegfried warnings to HTML report -z, --scanarchives    Decompress and scan zip, tar, gzip, warc, arc with Siegfried --load_assets LOAD_ASSETS
-                        Path to cached assets directory to use for HTML report --csv_file CSV_FILE   Path to Siegfried CSV file to read as input --stdin               Read Siegfried CSV from piped stdin
+                        Path to cached assets directory to use in HTML report --csv_file CSV_FILE   Path to Siegfried CSV file to read as input --stdin               Read Siegfried CSV from piped stdin